 Hawley highlights the alienation and despondency of America’s youth.
-He closes his bleak prognosis with this penetrating concluding analysis, and notes: “The sum of it all is that too many Americans are losing their standing as citizens.”
+His bleak prognosis and penetrating concluding analysis notes: “The sum of it all is that too many Americans are losing their standing as citizens.”
 We see this manifest in the Democratic Party’s proclivity for advancing the interest of illegal aliens at the expense of “the Great American Middle” and “citizens” in general.
 “They are losing their voice in the life of this nation.”
 We see this in the prevailing voter fraud and the voting patterns of recent, left-leaning naturalized immigrants who are frequently at odds with America’s cultural core.
 “And that means they are losing their liberty.”

 Because being a free person—being an American—isn’t just about what you can buy.
 It’s about the pride that comes in supporting your family; it’s about contributing to your community; it’s about looking a neighbor in the eye and knowing you’re his equal. ¶It’s about respect.
 And too many Americans aren’t getting it.”

-Indeed the American elites simply have no respect for “the Great American Middle,” and they’re actually hostile to it.
-This has been manifest in the imprudent remarks of misnamed conservatives like David French of the National Review and Bill Kristol of the Weekly Standard who profess the wish that the ‘white trash’-working class would simply die off, and be replaced by some mythical hard-working immigrants.
-Yet the statistical reality is that nearly two-thirds of immigrants are here for the welfare programs.
-Money spent on illegal aliens displaces social capital available for our own citizens.
+Cosmopolitan globalist elites have no respect for “the Great American Middle,” and they’re actually hostile to it.
+This has been manifest in the imprudent remarks of misnamed so-called ‘conservatives’ like David French of the National Review and Bill Kristol of the Weekly Standard who profess the wish that the ‘white trash’-working-class would simply die off, and be replaced by some mythical hard-working immigrants.
+Yet the statistical reality is that nearly two-thirds of immigrants are here for the welfare programs.* Money spent on illegal aliens displaces social capital available for our own citizens.
 As Hawley notes, this has been the result of the conscious political choices of indifferent elites.
-Now is the political hour for a populist political leadership to do its part to sweep away the influence of these indifferent Romney Republicans who represent the interests of the elites at the expense of “the Great American Middle” in asymmetrical fashion.
+Now is the political hour for a populist political leadership to do its part to sweep away the influence of these indifferent Romney Republicans who represent the interests of the elites at the expense of “the Great American Middle” in an asymmetrical fashion.
 Hawley rejects the neo-liberal economic orthodoxy so popular with elites.
 “The leadership class tells us that all of this is the result of forces beyond anyone’s control.
 That’s a convenient excuse, but a false one.”

 Indeed as Polayni quipped “laissez-faire was planned,” and the abandonment of the American middle class to the unfettered, unregulated, cowboy capitalism of the neo-liberal, globalists, which was the product of conscious political choices, and it has profound implications for the economy it creates, and there are certain aspects of this global capitalism that are profoundly negative as it pulls apart families into atomistic particles.
 The detached individual in this malaise simply cannot cope with life alone absent the historical support structures of the intermediary institutions between the individual and the state — what Burke referred to as “the little platoons” and Alexis de Tocqueville dubbed “corps intermédiaires.”

-Hawley dismembers the alibi of the elite in attributing the social crisis, that they sparingly acknowledge, to elite policies: “In fact, today’s economy and today’s culture reflect the deliberate choices of the elite.”
-Allowing illegal alien invasion was a choice as well: “Opening our borders to a massive influx of low and unskilled labor was a choice.”
-Advancing globalist neo-liberal policies while America’s manufacturing base imploded and high-wage jobs disappeared was a choice: “Incentivizing multinational firms to move production overseas was a choice.”
+Hawley dismembers the alibi of the elite in attributing the present social crisis, that they sparingly acknowledge, to elite policies: “In fact, today’s economy and today’s culture reflect the deliberate choices of the elite.”
+Allowing illegal alien invasion was a choice: “Opening our borders to a massive influx of low and unskilled labor was a choice.”
+Advancing globalist neo-liberal policies that set off the implosion of America’s manufacturing base and high-wage jobs disappeared was a choice: “Incentivizing multinational firms to move production overseas was a choice.”
 Acting as though an Information Economy can replace an economy whose foundation of productivity relies upon the manufacture of actual tangible goods was a choice: “Favoring social media giants over domestic manufacturing was a choice.
 Each of these choices was opposed by our middle class.
 And in each instance, the elites didn’t care . . .”
-Here Hawley calls out the elites for their callous and conscious indifference.
+Hawley calls out the elites for their callous and conscious indifference.
 “The legacy of these [elite] choices is clear to see: national division and national decline.”
-The elites are indeed culpable for the American decline, and they aggrandize themselves financially and politically in asymmetrical fashion at the expense of “the Great American Middle.”
-“It is time we made different choices to benefit different people, the people who actually sustain this country, the American middle,” notes Hawley in a spirit of determination to buck the trend.
+The elites are culpable for the American decline, and they aggrandize themselves financially and politically in asymmetrical fashion at the expense of “the Great American Middle.”
+“It is time we made different choices to benefit different people, the people who actually sustain this country, the American middle,” notes Hawley in a spirit of determination to buck the bleak present trends.

 Returning to his theme of worker solidarity, he notes, “We need a labor market that offers dignified, rewarding work to every worker who wants it, wherever they are from, whatever degree they have, whether their ambition is to start a business or simply to start a family.”
 Josh stresses the importance of encouraging “business investment in workers rather than capital hoarding,” which “will drive new opportunities to the towns and neighborhoods of the American middle class.”
 Hawley invokes the spirit of Alexis de Tocqueville’s Democracy in America, as he notes that “neglect” must yield to efforts to “strengthen the associations that give working Americans control over their lives: neighborhood councils, schools, churches, and co-ops.”